 AT&T vs Spectrum Internet: Throttling

-Spectrum makes a big deal of saying they don’t throttle.
+Spectrum makes a big deal of saying they don’t throttle their Internet service.
 Maybe they don’t intentionally throttle.
 But in my experience, Zoom teleconferencing and streaming baseball with MLB.tv work so badly as to be nearly unusable.
-I don’t know what it is about those two services and why Charter’s infrastructure doesn’t like them, but they work perfectly on AT&T, even lower-speed AT&T services.
+I don’t know what it is about those two services and why Charter’s infrastructure doesn’t like them, but they work much better on AT&T, even lower-speed AT&T services.

 AT&T vs Spectrum Internet: Running a server

-Charter’s terms of service prohibit running a server on a home account.
+Charter’s terms of service on its home Internet plan prohibit running a server on a home account.
 AT&T blocks port 25 but other than that, it doesn’t care.
 If you want to run any kind of server, you’ll have to get a business account from Spectrum, which is more expensive, though not prohibitively so.
 But AT&T is much more reliable, and if you’re running a server, reliability is pretty important.

 Plus, if you can get AT&T Fiber, having symmetric upload/download streams helps a ton with running a server.